-- (18) A 14 day roster will ordinarily be posted 28 days prior to the commencing date of the first working period in the roster.
+(18) A 14 day roster will ordinarily be posted 28 days prior to the commencing date of the first working period in the roster.
 In extenuating circumstances, the roster may be posted less than 28 days prior, but not less than 14 days prior, to the commencing date of the first working period in the roster.
-A roster may be altered at any time to enable the nursing service of the hospital to be carried on where another employee is absent from duty on account of illness, or if the hospital emergencies render any alternative necessary, provided that where such alteration involves an employee working on their rostered day off, other than an ADO, the employee will be paid for such time in accordance with Clause 27 Overtime of this Agreement. - (19) Prior to the date of the changed shift, where practicable the Employer will notify the employee concerned. - (20) The employee's roster of working hours will be exhibited and will be readily available to employees and/or their nominated representative.
+A roster may be altered at any time to enable the nursing service of the hospital to be carried on where another employee is absent from duty on account of illness, or if the hospital emergencies render any alternative necessary, provided that where such alteration involves an employee working on their rostered day off, other than an ADO, the employee will be paid for such time in accordance with Clause 29 - Overtime of this Agreement.

+- (19) Prior to the date of the changed shift, where practicable the Employer will notify the employee concerned. - (20) Notwithstanding Clause 28 Flexibility in Hours and Rostering, the Employer will give reasonable consideration to requests for flexibility from individual employees in rostering due to caring responsibilities. - (21) The employee's roster of working hours will be exhibited and will be readily available to employees and/or their nominated representative.